Graphmasters/nunav-navigation-sdk-example/README.md

 ## Request an API Key

-If you wish to request an API key to use the navigation SDK, please contact us via [Mail](mailto:support@graphmasters.net).
+If you wish to request an API key to use the navigation SDK, please contact us via the API-Key-Button on our [SDK-Website](https://www.nunav.net/lp/sdk) or [Mail](mailto:support@graphmasters.net).
 We will be happy to provide you with further information on obtaining an API key.

 ## License